 For those with low credit rating, banks will turn them down for personal loan applications.
 Then again, the licensed moneylenders are a lot more lenient and will not strictly analyze your score.
 This is because that amount they offer in the loan is often relatively smaller.
 Also, for those borrowers who have a bad credit score and cannot obtain personal loans from banks, they might look at talking to moneylenders to find out about the loan options available for them.

-Borrowers need to also recognize that legal moneylenders have some limits and more so when you hold existing credit with other authorized moneylenders.
+Borrowers need also to recognize that legal moneylenders have some limits and more so when you hold existing credit with other authorized moneylenders.
 It may also be that owe credit card debts.
 Then it can happen that the moneylenders will reject your loan application.
 Even though the moneylenders are lenient it does not imply that they do not do background checks.

 As for those people who in the past have declared bankrupt, it is possible for them to access credit from legal moneylenders.
 But, only once they present a letter of discharge.
-This is different from banks, who require that borrowers meet an extra 5 to 7 years after the letter of discharge was issued so that they can offer you credit.
+This is different from banks, which require that borrowers meet an extra 5 to 7 years after the letter of discharge was issued so that they can offer you credit.

-In general, most licensed moneylenders will not disclose the interest rates they charge on phone or even via e-mail.
+In general, most licensed moneylenders will not disclose the interest rates they charge on the phone or even via e-mail.
 Several of these money lenders might opt to discuss the rates of interest only face-to-face.
-Even then, by law licensed lenders are obligated to always explain loan terms to their borrowers.
+Even then, by law licensed lenders are always obligated to explain loan terms to their borrowers.
 This gives borrowers the chance to ask questions regarding the loan conditions that they do not understand.

 It is also a chance for borrowers to discuss their specific case with the lender.
 This can ensure that borrowers get loan packages that are tailored to suit their needs.
 Even with this, it is recommended that you carry out thorough research to locate the right lender offering you the lowest possible interests.